-SECTION FIVE TABLE 1: BMP MEASURABLE GOALS AND IMPLEMENTATION MILESTONES Name DESCRIPTION Α. Adequate legal authorities Maintain through an ordinance, or other regulatory mechanism, adequate legal authorities to meet the objectives of the Post-Construction Site Runoff Controls program.
+SECTION FIVE TABLE 1: BMP MEASURABLE GOALS AND IMPLEMENTATION MILESTONES Name DESCRIPTION A. Adequate legal authorities Maintain through an ordinance, or other regulatory mechanism, adequate legal authorities to meet the objectives of the Post-Construction Site Runoff Controls program.
 Establish the authority to review designs and proposals for new development and redevelopment to determine whether adequate stormwater control measures will be installed, implemented, and maintained.
 Establish the authority to request information such as stormwater plans, inspection reports, monitoring results, and other information deemed necessary to evaluate compliance with the Post-Construction Stormwater Management Program.
 Establish the authority to enter private property for the purpose of inspecting at reasonable times any facilities, equipment, practices, or operations related to stormwater discharges to determine whether there is compliance the Post-Construction Stormwater Management Program.
 B. Determine BMPs Review and revise (as necessary) the current Beaufort County Stormwater Manual to include the latest BMPs (non-structural, structural, infiltration, and vegetation).
 C. Plan reviews Conduct site plan reviews of all new development and redeveloped sites that disturb greater than or equal to one acre (including sites that disturb less than one acre that are part of a larger common plan of development or sale).
 The site plan review shall address how the project applicant meets the performance standards and how the project will ensure long-term maintenance.
 D. Provide a mechanism to require long-term operation and maintenance of structural BMPs Implement or require an operation and maintenance plan for the long-term operation of the structural BMPs required by the program.
 The operation and maintenance plan shall require the owner of each structural BMP to perform and maintain a record of annual inspections of each structural BMP.
 Annual inspection of permitted structural BMPs shall be performed by a qualified professional.
-E. Inspections of Structural Stormwater Control Measures To ensure that all stormwater control measures meet the County's performance standards and are being maintained pursuant to the maintenance agreement, the County shall develop and implement a written inspection program for structural stormwater controls installed pursuant to the County's post-construction program for all public and privately owned stormwater control measures with the County.
+E. Inspections of Structural Stormwater Control Measures To ensure that all stormwater control measures meet the County's performance standards and are being maintained pursuant to the maintenance agreement, the County shall develop and implement a written inspection program for structural stormwater controls installed pursuant to the County's post-construction program.
 Document and maintain records of inspections, findings and enforcement actions and make them available for review by the permitting authority.
-Maintain a GIS based inventory of all Post-Construction Stormwater Control Measures.

 F. Enforcement Track the issuance of notices of violation and enforcement actions.
 This mechanism shall include the ability to identify chronic violators for initiation of actions to reduce noncompliance.

 TABLE 2: ADMINISTRATIVE INFORMATION

-POSITION OR TITLE
+PRIMARY CONTACT POSITION OR TITLE

-Stormwater Manager
+Eric Larson, PE Stormwater Manager

-ROLE
+OTHER DEPARTMENT ROLE

-Ordinance assistance
+Planning and Zoning Ordinance assistance

-Ordinance assistance
+Legal Ordinance assistance

-Ordinance assistance and enforcement
+Building and Code Enforcement Ordinance assistance and enforcement

-MEASURABLE GOALS AND IMPLEMENTATION MILESTONES (Continued)
+BEST MANAGEMENT PRACTICES (BMPs) BEST MANAGEMENT PRACTICES (BMPs) MEASURABLE GOALS AND IMPLEMENTATION MILESTONES (Continued)

-ROLE
+GOVERNMENT ENTITY ROLE

-Primary responsible party
+Beaufort County SW Utility Primary responsible party

+OTHER INSTITUTION ROLE

-ROLE
+OTTIEN INSTITUTION ROLE

+Beaufort County Soil & Conservation District Training assistance

 Training assistance

+Beaufort County Soil & Conservation District Training assistance

+Beaufort County Soil & Conservation District N/A Training assistance EQUIPMENT NEEDS (IF APPLICABLE)

-EQUIPMENT NEEDS (IF APPLICABLE)
+Beaufort County Soil & Conservation District N/A GROUP EQUIPMENT NEEDS (IF APPLICABLE) TARGET DESCRIPTION

-TARGET DESCRIPTION

-N/A